wiegandlmu/Image-Stitcher-for-Fiji-ImageJ/README.md

 ## Acknowledgments

-*   This script uses the "Grid/Collection stitching" plugin in Fiji.
+*   This script uses the "Grid/Collection stitching" plugin in Fiji which is based on the publication: **Preibisch, S., Saalfeld, S., & Tomancak, P. (2009).
+Globally optimal stitching of tiled 3D microscopic image acquisitions.
+Bioinformatics, 25(11), 1463–1465.** [https://imagej.net/plugins/image-stitching](https://imagej.net/plugins/image-stitching)
 *   Thanks to all contributors of the ImageJ and Fiji community.

----